 What is DACA and why would Trump dismantle it?

-President Donald Trump is expected to soon make a decision on a program that, in part, allows for thousands of young illegal immigrants to remain in the country.
+President Donald Trump is expected to dismantle an Obama-era program that, in part, allows for hundreds of thousands of young undocumented immigrants to remain in the country.

+Trump is expected to announce plans to end the Deferred Action for Childhood Arrivals (DACA) program as early as Tuesday, White House Press Secretary Sarah Sanders said on Friday.

+Trump is "in the process of finalizing and will make a decision Tuesday of next week," Sanders said.
+"He loves children and wants to make sure this decision is done correctly."

+Trump is planning to halt the program, but will allow so-called Dreamers to remain in the U.S. until their work permits expire, the official said.

-Young immigrants and immigration advocates are bracing for the possibility that Trump will dismantle the issuance of new work permits under the Deferred Action for Childhood Arrivals (DACA) program – a move that would effectively phase out a program that has protected hundreds of thousands of young people from deportation and given them the ability to work in the U.S.
+Young immigrants and immigration advocates have been bracing for the possibility that the program would be discontinued.
+The DACA program was a crucial and controversial part of the 2016 presidential election.

-The DACA program was a crucial and controversial part of the 2016 presidential election – and Trump himself hasn't provided voters with a conclusive stance.
-But a senior administration official told Fox News that Trump is leaning toward ending it.

-Read on for a look at how the DACA program works and why Trump could disband it.
+Read on for a look at how the DACA program works and why Trump would disband it.

 What is the DACA program?